 Warm up with the perfect bowl of comfort food!
-Both Wales and Ireland claim this delicious soup as their national dish.
+Potato Leek soup is delicious and nutritious.
+Both Wales and Ireland claim this classic soup as their national dish.
 The Scottish have their own version called “Tattie and Leek,” and the French are famous for their version, called vichyssoise, associated with Vichy, France, and the French Vichy regime.
 Whatever the origin, it’s delicious.
-Add some crusty bread and you’ve got a perfect meal!
+Add some crusty bread and you’ve got a hearty meal!

 Potato Leek Soup

 2 lbs. potatoes, peeled and diced into 1/2 inch pieces

 2 teaspoons chopped fresh thyme, or 1/2 teaspoon dried thyme